fabiocav/azure-content/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

 	Creates a controller that serves data to legacy web browsers from your Mobile App.
 Add to the configuration by calling the **MapLegacyCrossDomainController** extension method.

 - [Microsoft.Azure.Mobile.Server.Login]
-	 Provides preview support for custom authentication via the MobileAppLoginHandler.CreateToken() method.
+	 Provides preview support for custom authentication via the AppServiceLoginHandler.CreateToken() method.
 This is a static method and does not need to be enabled in the configuration.

 ## How to: Publish the server project